Registration is now open for our December showcase

 • Item descriptions can now include bold and italic text, as well as links.

-• The categories and tags browsing experience will be simplified to allow easier browsing.
+• The categories and tags browsing experience has been simplified to allow easier browsing.

 • We’ve added “Previous exhibitor” and “Next exhibitor” buttons to make it easier to browse all the booths in the showcase.